UAA-Robo/tree-ring/docs/code.md

 ## GUI
 * gui.py
 The GUI class contains all the logic for displaying the user interface.
 It has a callback to Camera to display the camera video stream to the user.
 The GUI will display any warnings or errors that show up as popups.The user can enter the following information:
 * **Image/Core name**: This is used to name the images when saving, with a prepended image number.
-For example if `core_alpha` is entered, the images would be named `core_alpha_1.jpg`, `core_alpha_2.jpg`, etc.
+For example if `core_alpha` is entered, the images would be named `core_alpha_1.jpg`, `core_alpha_2.jpg`, etc

-* **Core Length (cm)**:
+* **Core Length (cm)**: This is the length of the core in cm.

-* **Shift Length (cm)**:
+* **Shift Length (mm)**: This is the length to shift the core sample after taking a picture.

-Then they can start the automation program  in the Automation class.
+Then the user can start the automation program  in the Automation class.
 On Windows, the user will be prompted to select a folder to save the images to (on Mac, images will save to a `tree-ring` desktop folder).
 After selection, the automation immediately starts.
 If there is a camera connected but no arduino connected, the automation program will take pictures without sending signals to the arduino to move the motor.
+The user can stop the program at any time (a pause button is in the works of being implemented).

 TODO: ADD picture of GUI

 ## Automation
 * automationScript.py

 The Automation class contains all the code for automating the tree ring process.
 It references the Camera class (in camera.py) to save images and the Arduino class (in the same file) to send signals to the arduino to connect and rotate the motor.
 The primary method of this class is start_automation.
-It calculates the number of times to move the tree ring based on the inputed length
+It calculates the number of times to move the tree ring based on the length input.
+Then it moves the platform that many times by that length, taking and saving a picture before each shift.

+The Arduino Class is a wrapper for the commands sent to the Arduino.
+The Arduino defaults to a shift length of 3mm and the following commands are Currently the following high level methods are implemented:
+* `connect_to_arduino` - Attempts to connect to the arduino.
+* `update_shift_length` - Updates the shift length that the arduino spins the motor (defaults to 3mm).
+* `shift_right` - Spins the motor left to shift the platform RIGHT by the shift length.

 ## Camera
 * camera.py
+* amcam.py (Amcam API)
+* amcam.dll, libamcam.dylib (compiled C code used by amcam.py)
-* Amcam API (win drivers)
+* /win (windows drivers)

 The Camera class holds all properties for the camera and wraps all interactions with it.
 When the program begins and initializes the Camera, a callback method is loaded into the Amcam API.
 The Amcam API controls the camera, and by manipulating the contents of this callback method, we can choose to act on the events being sent from the camera (in this case we use `AMCAM_EVENT_IMAGE`).
 The microscope image quality is left as default in all settings but the saturation, which is adjusted to around 37.6% of its range (96 / 255).